-Why Every UC & C Strategy Should Include Remote Performance Management by
+Why Every UC & C Strategy Should Include Remote Performance Management

 The move to Unified Communications and Collaboration (UC&C) is accelerating rapidly as technologies mature and early adopters reap competitive advantages like reduced costs, simplified IT infrastructure, better customer service and improved business performance.
 The growing availability of UC&C-as-a-service means that companies of all sizes are embracing the trend.

 UC&C encompasses the convergence of telephony, messaging, video conferencing, presence-enabled applications and mobile communications; all over a common, IP-based network.
 That means there’s a lot riding on your network – both in terms of traffic and also in terms of critical business activity.
 Then, when you add cloud- or SaaS-based applications, virtual desktops and all the other IP-based services that your organization is increasingly dependent on, the performance of your network is more important than ever before.

 As staggering amounts of traffic pile onto today’s networks, the business risk associated with poor or inconsistent network performance is too great to leave to chance.
 All these services depend entirely on high-bandwidth, low-latency networks.
 When performance degrades beyond a specific threshold, applications tend to sputter and fail abruptly.